About Sacred Spaces

 - Experience with Jewish communal non-profit organizations and/or knowledge of the North American Jewish community is a plus.

-$75,000 – $90,000, commensurate with experience.
-Benefits include HRA and FSA options, paid time off, paid parental leave, sabbatical policy applicable to all full-time employees, all Jewish and major national holidays off, and a professional development stipend in a flexible work environment.
+$50,000 – $60,000, commensurate with experience.
+Benefits include HRA and FSA options, paid time off, paid parental leave, all Jewish and major national holidays off, and a professional development stipend in a flexible work environment.

-Please send an email with the subject “Program Director,” including resume, cover letter, and a writing sample created in the past five years – such as a fact sheet, toolkit, resource guide, or curriculum, related to domestic violence, sexual violence, child abuse, workplace harassment or discrimination, or other abuses of power – to [email protected] Applications will be reviewed on a rolling basis until February 7, 2022.
+Please send an email with the subject “Consulting Services Manager,” including resume and cover letter, to [email protected] Applications will be reviewed on a rolling basis until February 7, 2022.